DavidVujic/vanillajs-components/blogpost.md

 [React: Before vs After](https://github.com/DavidVujic/vanillajs-components/compare/with-webpack...with-react)

-## Conslusion ##
+## Conclusion ##
-By experimenting with one framework at a time, I have learned about the value added and also some of the tradeoffs that comes with using a tool or framework.
-Sometimes, maybe a plain vanilla JavaScript style is just enough, and sometimes a framework will make life easier.
+By experimenting with one framework at a time, I have learned about the value added and also some of the tradeoffs that comes with using a tool or a framework.
+Sometimes, plain vanilla JavaScript is just enough, and sometimes a framework will make life easier.
 You might (not) need a JavaScript library.